What is Sciatica?

 Find out more about: Acupuncture.

-TENS machines are an electronic pain relieving device that will reduce your pain and your need for pain-relieving drugs.
+TENS machines are an electronic pain-relieving devices that will reduce your pain and your need for pain-relieving drugs.
 More information can be found here: Tens Machine

 Swiss Exercise Ball